Sole Representative Visa: An Alternative to the Innovator Visa

 On 29 March 2019 new rules were introduced for those who want to run a business in the UK, bringing into force Appendix W which includes the Innovator visa and Start-up visa categories.
 These routes initially seemed like an improvement on the now-closed Entrepreneur category with a lower investment funds threshold and assessments of the business being carried out by people in industry, rather than caseworkers in the Home Office.

-There is one category, though, which still allows individuals to relocate to the UK to set up a business: the Sole Representative of an Overseas Business visa category.
+There is one category, though, which is worth consideration by individuals seeking to relocate to the UK to set up a business: the Sole Representative of an Overseas Business visa category.

 There are some requirements of this category that will mean that it is not open to everyone, but for many individuals it will provide an alternative route to open a business in the UK, while the Innovator route gets up and running.